 - Independent Biodiversity Expert on behalf of Lenders to Anadarko Mozambique LNG E&P project (onshore/nearshore), performing Due Diligence against Lender requirements (Mozambique).

-- Independent Biodiversity Expert on large Exxon Mobil LNG E&P project (onshore production, onshore/offshore pipeline, onshore terminal), assessing construction & production phase compliance against Lender requirements, via field-audit and assessment of practice against operational environmental & social management plans (Papua New Guinea).
+- Independent Biodiversity Expert on major Exxon Mobil LNG E&P project (onshore production, onshore/offshore pipeline, onshore terminal), assessing construction & production phase compliance against Lender requirements, via field-audit and assessment of practice against operational environmental & social management plans (Papua New Guinea).

 - Development of HSE framework and fisheries program risk assessment (Myanmar)

 - Critique of offshore Rigs to Reef programs (NE Atlantic)